Mcflurrins/e-commerce_app/README.md

   ### Explain the differences between margin, border, and padding, and how to implement these three things!

   In CSS, margin, border, and padding are used to control the space around and inside elements.
 Margin is the space outside the element, separating it from other elements.
 Padding is the space inside the element, between its content and its border.
 Border is the line that surrounds the padding and content.
-For example, to implement these in CSS:
+For example, to implement these in CSS, we could do something like this:

   ```
   element {